 M Luar_CapoeiraPR_resmp300dpi#2

-Monitor Cabeça Forte (Zac Carducci) started capoeira at a Capoeira Mandinga Tucson Summer CAMP as a child.
-Since then, he has never stopped training capoeira, and now has over 15 years of training under his capoeira cordão.
-He currently teaches capoeira at the Capoeira Mandinga Tucson Academy, focusing on tykes (ages 4-6) and kids (ages 6-12) capoeira.
-He also assists teaching workshops and performing for local nonprofits, refugee organizations, libraries, and schools.
-He performs and teaches workshops for many local schools, arts and cultural events, and festivals including Tucson Festival of Books and Tucson Meet Yourself.
-And most recently he performed Maculelê machetes at a Capoeira Mandinga Tucson Batizado, Capoeira Maneira sequences at an international capoeira event in Milan, Italy.
-In addition to capoeira, Zac works as a Flandrau Planetarium operator, he has completed his Bachelor’s degrees in physics and education, and is currently studying to receive his Master’s degree in Education at the University of Arizona.
+Instrutor Cabeça Forte (Zac Carducci) started capoeira at a Capoeira Mandinga Tucson Summer CAMP as a child.
+Since then, he has never stopped training capoeira, and now has over 16 years of training under his capoeira cordão.
+He currently teaches capoeira at the Capoeira Mandinga Tucson Academy, focusing on kids capoeira (ages 4-12).
+He also teaches classes and workshops and performs for local nonprofits, refugee organizations, libraries, and schools, arts and cultural events, and festivals including Tucson Festival of Books and Tucson Meet Yourself.
+Recent performances include Maculelê machetes at a Capoeira Mandinga Tucson Batizado and Capoeira Maneira sequences at Tucson Meet Yourself and at an international capoeira event in Milan, Italy.
+In addition to capoeira, Zac worked as a Flandrau Planetarium operator, completed his Master’s degree in Education at the University of Arizona, and is currently a Math and Physics teacher at Sky Islands High School, Tucson, AZ.